IvanWoo22/DayDayUp/181224/README.md

 ### StopSite
 We then get the reads which get mapped on the 18s and 28s rRNA sequences.
-Those end with ` S ` will be deleted.
+Those end with ` mismatch ` will be deleted.
 ```bash
 perl count.pl 6Xr_28s.sam > 6Xr_28s_raw.txt
 perl taxon.pl 6Xr_28s_raw.txt 6Xr_28s_clean.txt 6Xr_28s_drop.txt